Looking to boost the effectiveness of your PPC campaigns? You don’t want the traffic you paid for to go to waste.

 - Campaign Content (utm_content): This optional parameter is used to differentiate ads that point to the same URL.
 It is suggested if you’re A/B testing the performance of your campaign.

 Once completed, the full campaign URL will be generated for you just below the campaign URL form.
 You can also use this URL for tracking the campaign in Google Analytics.

-In this case, the URL has three query argument keys, and three matching query argument values:
+So, in this case, the URL we built has 3 query argument keys and 3 matching query argument values: